GALERIE KEVORKIAN

 This art is also intimately linked to the family and professional history of the Kevorkian Gallery, whose many works passed through the hands of its representatives, as collectors, experts or dealers, have fueled and continue to enrich some of the most prestigious private and public collections in France and around the world.

-The gallery has participated on a regular basis for many years in major international events such as the Biennale, now associated with Fine Arts Paris, and TEFAF Maastricht.
+The gallery has been participating on a regular basis for many years in major international events such as FAB (Fine Arts & La Biennale - Paris), BRAFA in Brussels and TEFAF Maastricht.